dennis-lin-recruiting-2017/elevator/README.md

 simulation can simulate are bounded by CPU and memory.

 ## Assumptions
-- One group of elevators very close to each other
+- All elevators on the same floor are treated as one group.
 - Passenger behavior
   - All passengers travel independently of each other (no inseparable couples or families)
   - Passengers do not change their mind once they board an the elevator.